oren/oren.github.io/actionable-books/README.md

 * Build products, processes, and teams by starting from the customer impact.
 * Example for processes: hiring (Amazon Bar Raiser Program), building products (working backwards and PRFAQ)
-* If you are not meeting your customer needs fast enough and the reason is too many hands offs between teams, consider having a single leader to oversea those teams.
+* If you are not meeting your customer needs fast enough and the reason is too many hands offs between teams, consider having a single leader to oversee those teams.
 Amazon calls it a Single Threaded Leader (STL).
 * Create process for creating a vision collaboratively and ensure this vision is visible during the delivery.
 Keep the implementation details flexible.

 #### Links